Are STDs the same as STIs?

 Not all STIs develop into an STD.

 There are cases where an STI will never develop into a disease.
-An example of this is the human papillomavirus infection (HPV).
+An example of this is the human papillomavirus (HPV) infection.

-HPVs often go away on their own without causing other health complications.
+HPVs frequently disappear on their own without causing other health problems.
 In this case, they are considered an STI.

 However, in rare cases where they don’t clear up, they can lead to certain kinds of cancer or cause genital warts.
 In such a case, they can then be considered a disease.